vmcj/BAPC21-site-2/content/schedule.md

 - Month 09, Preliminaries
 - Month 10, BAPC21

-This planning is subject to change as currently the Benelux still has problems with Corona.
+This planning is subject to change as currently the Benelux still has problems with COVID-19.